 From Vienna Beef To PBR: Five Food And Drink Legacies Of The 1893 World's Fair

-Editor's Note: This story answers the second part of Curious Citizen Michael Dotson's question about the 1893 World's Fair.
+Editor's Note: This story, first published in July 2018, answers the second part of Curious Citizen Michael Dotson's question about the 1893 World's Fair.
 You can read the first story here.
+The presentation's audio story was added on May 18, 2019.

 Whether you’re drinking a beer or eating pancakes, your food could have roots in a 125-year-old Chicago fair.